petelomax/Phix/readme.txt

             hurdle running slap into that 18-month old niggle, and fixing it:
 09/09/2015  BUGFIX: scoped variable declarations at the toplevel were always
             being created as tvars, with rather drastic consequences!
-It now invokes TopDecls() instead of Locals() from Block() when returnvar is -1.
-However, TopDecls()/Assignment()/MultipleAssignment() have
+It now invokes TopDecls() instead of Locals() from Block(), as needed.
-            absolutely no emitON=0 handling and crash in that case.
-For now, I have added a limp "sorry, not (yet) supported" error message, to pmain.e/Block().
 18/09/2015  It is now possible to declare forward types.
 Needed if I ever
-            want to make builtins\timedate.e an auto-include.
+            want to make builtins\timedate.e an auto-include, or anything else with user defined types.
+28/09/2015  BUGFIX: switch lower(ch) do needed a saveFunctionResultVars().

 Version 0.6.6
 =============